 Individuals found to be in violation of this policy will be dealt with severely.
 Students will be disciplined up to and including expulsion.
 Law enforcement officials will be notified, and the individual violating this policy will be directed to leave the college premises.
-Nonstudents violating this policy will be barred from all college premises and college activities for a period of one year.
+Non-students and non-employees violating this policy will be barred from all college premises and college activities for a period of one year.
 Subsequent violations by the same individual will result in a permanent bar from college premises and college activities.
 Employees who violate this policy will be subject to discipline up to and including dismissal.